Walz vs. Vance: What you need to know about the vice presidential debate

 His impressive performance led to The Los Angeles Times dubbing him "Slayer Pete" for being a "rhetorical assassin."

-What to look out for during the debate
+What to watch for during the debate

 A campaign sign supporting Donald Trump and JD Vance (L), and a sign supporting Kamala Harris and Tim Walz (R) on display in Michigan.